Republicans Push Kavanaugh Nomination Forward, But At What Cost?

 Everything was on track.
 The show was out of the way.
 It was time to vote.

-By day's end, the White House acceded and asked for an investigation, too.
+By day's end, the White House had acceded and asked for an investigation, too.
 President Trump tweeted Friday night that the investigation is started and Kavanaugh "will someday be recognized as a truly great Justice of The United States Supreme Court!"

 Just started, tonight, our 7th FBI investigation of Judge Brett Kavanaugh.
 He will someday be recognized as a truly great Justice of The United States Supreme Court!— Donald J. Trump (@realDonaldTrump) September 29, 2018